Prior Authorization (Precertification)

-- Voice Portal: Available 24 hours a day, seven days a week
+- Voice Portal: available 24 hours a day

 Medically Necessary Services

-Medically necessary services are services or supplies provided by a hospital, skilled nursing facility, or care provider which are required to identify or treat a member’s illness or injury, as determined by our medical director.
+Medically necessary services are services or supplies provided by a hospital, skilled nursing facility (SNF) or care provider which are required to identify or treat a member’s illness or injury, as determined by our medical director.

 These services or supplies must be:

-- The most appropriate supply or level of service which can safely be provided.
+- The most appropriate supply or level of service which may safely be provided.

-- For inpatient services, it further means the member’s condition cannot safely be diagnosed or treated on an outpatient basis.
+- For inpatient services, it also means the member’s condition may not safely be diagnosed or treated on an outpatient basis

 Prior Authorization List

-- You can request a copy of the most current list by mail:
+- You may request a copy of the most current list by mail: